thakkarV/ThesisProgress/Presentations/One/index.md

 ---
 name: method-3
 template: basic-layout
-## Linux Hypervisor Approach-2
+## Type 2 Hypervisor - Shared Memory
 1. Init shared memory in KVM
-2. Use
+2. Use vmshm to expose this as a PCIe charecter device
-3. Mmap the shared file and treat as shared memory
+3. Use vmshm driver to read/write to virtual device's memory

 ---